asifmrony/job-board/README.md

 - See the Live website here: [job-board.netlify.app](https://cst-job-board.netlify.app/)

-> Feel free to explore, clone and download the project.If you have any queries or suggestion, contact me : asifmrony@gmail.com
+> If you have any queries or suggestion, contact me : asifmrony@gmail.com

 ##### Check out My portfolio: [asifmrony.com](https://asifmrony.github.io/)